psprint/zplugin_readme/README.md

 # Quick Start

-Then add some actions (load some plugins) to `~/.zshrc`, at bottom.
-For example, in order to install [trapd00r/LS_COLORS](https://github.com/trapd00r/LS_COLORS), which isn't a Zsh
+After installing Zplugin you can start adding some actions (load some plugins) to `~/.zshrc`, at bottom.
+For example, in order to install
+[trapd00r/LS_COLORS](https://github.com/trapd00r/LS_COLORS), which isn't a Zsh
 plugin: